pimedad/frontend-framework/README.md

 9. **Testing**: Test components in isolation and verify routing behavior with `navigateTo`.

 > **Details**: Each [Documentation](#documentation) file includes module-specific best practices.

 ---

-## Installation Instructions
-TODO: Complete with an actual Installation path/instructions.
-Currently mock

-For detailed setup instructions, including prerequisites and troubleshooting:

-- **[Installation Guide (`installation.md`)]()**: Step-by-step instructions for setting up DotJS.
-- Ensure documentation files are accessible and up-to-date in the repository.

----